sage-code/eve/manual/composite.md

 ```

 **array capacity**
 An array have fix capacity that must be specified when the Array memory is allocated.
 You can’t add or remove elements from array once the capacity is established.
-This is because array  elements are stored in a contiguous computer memory space with no gaps.
+This is because array elements are stored in a contiguous memory range with no gaps.

 **array literals**